-DEP's current contracts for the beneficial use of biosolids include lime stabilization in Colorado and composting and alkaline treatment in Pennsylvania.
-DEP also landfills a portion of its biosolids to diversify disposal options and reduce costs.
-DEP is in the process of awarding a new contract for the beneficial use of biosolids for lime stabilization and for sale to local farmers.
+DEP's current contracts for the beneficial use of biosolids include composting and lime stabilization in Pennsylvania and landfill cover in Virginia.
+DEP also landfills a portion of its biosolids at various locations to diversify disposal options and reduce costs.